carlasushi/palomaclay-TEA/src/week-2.md

 # Before coming to class
 - If you are inspired, it is a good idea to watch the centering video prior the class.
 If time permits it, take a look at any books you might find at your local libary.
 Books are a great source of inspiration, not just a reference for finding or studying techniques.
-- I highly recommend you watch the cleaning video, it will help you reshearse how to clean quickly and stress-free before class end.
+- I highly recommend you watch the cleaning video from week 1.
+It might help you reshearse how to clean quickly and stress-free before the end of class.

 ---